Art and Design

 Impact

-We use a number of ways to measure and assess the impact of our intent and implementation.
-This helps us refine and adapt our planning further which, in turn, improves the quality of teaching and learning.
+We use a variety of methods to measure and assess the impact of our intent and implementation, enabling us to refine planning and continually improve the quality of teaching and learning.

 Impact Presentation